Nearsoft/jobs/readme.md

 * Awareness of cross-browser compatibility issues and client-side performance considerations

 ## Back End Engineer
 🏋

-We are transitioning to a microservices based architecture from a single API.
-Our new architecture Python and Java on the backend.
+We are converting to a microservices based architecture from a single API.
+Our new architecture Python and Java on the Back End.

-As a backend engineer you will craft new functionality with a dedicated team of coworkers that will enrich our members and our partners.
+As a Back End engineer you will craft new functionality with a dedicated team of co-workers that will enrich our members and our partners.
 As our business continues its rapid growth, you will help ensure our software is positioned to harness and accelerate our marketplace.
 You will help design APIs and architecture that your colleagues will be delighted to use.
 You will be involved in the planning of features at the beginning and own them through deployment and monitoring.

 ### About You

-* You are passionate about your craft and want to be surrounded by likeminded individuals
+* You are passionate about your craft and want to be surrounded by like-minded individuals
 * You like to ship software early and often
 * You care about selecting the right tool for the right job
 * You design APIs and services that make difficult problems seem easy